MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-accounts.md

 |Bank Statement Import Format|Specifies the format of the bank statement file that can be imported into this bank account.
 The format is being used in both the payment reconciliation journals and the bank account reconciliations.|
 |Payment Export Format|Specifies the format of the bank file that will be exported when you choose the Export Payments to File button in the Payment Journal window.|
 -->

-> [!NOTE]
+## Entering an opening balance
-> To fill in the **Balance** field with an opening balance, you must post a bank account ledger entry with the amount in question.
+To fill in the **Balance** field with an opening balance, you must post a bank account ledger entry with the amount in question.
 You can do this by performing a bank account reconciliation.
 For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).
 >
 > Alternatively, you can implement the opening balance as a part of general data creation in new companies by using the **Migrate Business Data** assisted setup guide.
 For more information, see [Getting Ready for Doing Business](ui-get-ready-business.md).

 > [!IMPORTANT]
 > It is important that you do not post the opening balance directly to the general ledger.
-Having entries in the G/L account that are posted directly to the G/L account will typically result in you not be able to to reconcile the bank account, or, in case of foreign currency bank accounts, result in differences accumulating as you post more bank reconciliations.
+Having entries in the G/L account that are posted directly to the G/L account will typically result in you not be able to to reconcile the bank account, or, for foreign currency bank accounts, result in differences accumulating as you post more bank reconciliations.
 Often, you post the opening bank balance directly to the bank account, and the amount then ends up in the G/L account.
-Alternatively, you reverse it out later against a designated G/L account that you've used to balance out the opening general ledger balance.
-In both cases, you must balance out any direct posting to the G/L account before you start your first bank reconciliation, and especially so if the bank account is in a foreign currency.
+Alternatively, you reverse it later against the G/L account that you use to balance the opening general ledger balance.
+In both cases, you must balance any direct posting to the G/L account before you start your first bank reconciliation, and especially so if the bank account is in a foreign currency.

 ## To set up your bank account for import or export of bank files

-Fields on the **Transfer** FastTab on the **Bank Account Card** page are related to import and export of bank feeds and files.
-For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md) and [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).
+The fields related to the import and export of bank feeds and files are on the **Transfer** FastTab on the **Bank Account Card** page.
+For more information, see [Using the AMC Banking 365 Fundamentals Extension](ui-extensions-amc-banking.md) and [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.
 2. Open the card for a bank account that you will export or import bank files for.
 3. On the **Transfer** FastTab, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
 > Different file export services and their formats require different setup values on the **Bank Account Card** page.
-You will be informed about wrong or missing setup values as you try to export the file.
-So read the short descriptions of the fields carefully or refer to the related procedure topics.
+You will be informed about wrong or missing setup values when you export the file.
+Read the short descriptions of the fields carefully or refer to the related procedure topics.
 For example, exporting a payment file for North American electronic funds transfer (EFT) requires that both the **Last Remittance Advice No.** field and the **Transit No.** field are filled in.
 For more information, see [Export Payments to a Bank File](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md#exporting-payments-to-a-bank-file).

 The fields on the **Transit** FastTab on the bank account serve different purposes, depending on whether the payment is inbound or outbound.